 The wart-causing virus, HPV, lives in warm, damp environments.
 If you spend a lot of time at a local pool or in a shared locker room, you may have stepped in HPV-infested water.
 All it takes is a small cut or scratch on your skin to pick up the virus and develop a plantar wart.

 With those facts in mind, here are the most common ways to prevent contracting a case of plantar warts:

 If you already have a small case of plantar warts, take extra precautions to assure you aren’t spreading the virus both to other people and to other parts of your body.
 Change your shoes and socks regularly to avoid exacerbating your plantar warts, and always remember to wash your hands regularly to avoid spreading wart-causing HPV to people you come in contact with.

 Do you think you may be suffering from a case of plantar warts?
 Have you been dealing with the pain and discomfort for a while?
 Are you ready to deal with those pesky bumps so that you can get back to your normal way of life?

-Contact us or book an appointment online to find out what it’s like to live without warts on your feet.
+Contact us in Clifton, NJ or Wayne, NJ to book an appointment online to find out what it’s like to live without warts on your feet.